Build vs. buy · Agent memory

 Every tier ships Merkle proofs, Markov prediction, knowledge-graph edges, and MCP-native access.

-A controlled retrieval + answer benchmark (Opus 4.8) on our real 3,716-fact production substrate.
+LongMemEval measures us against the field.
+This measures whether a memory layer is needed in the first place — a controlled retrieval + answer test (Opus 4.8) on our real 3,716-fact production substrate.
 Deterministic and reproducible.

 Answer accuracy with no memory (or a recency prompt) vs. with MMPM-retrieved context.
 The no-context control scored 0%, proving answers come from retrieval, not the model.